arvoelke/nengolib/README.md

 ### Synapses and Filters
  - NengoLib extends the `LinearFilter` object by adding a natural language for building synaptic models.
 These linear systems can be scaled, added, multiplied, inverted, compared, converted to discrete time, and converted to continuous time.
- - This unifies a number of common formats (transfer function, state-space, zero-pole-gain, and `nengo.LinearFilter`) to support manipulating these systems within a common framework, while supporting caching, error checking, and various functionality.
+ - This unifies a number of common formats (transfer function, state-space, zero-pole-gain, and `nengo.LinearFilter`) to support manipulating these systems within a common framework, with caching, error checking, and other benefits.
  - These synapses can be easily simulated within Nengo.
 For example, to introduce a pure delay of `k` timesteps:

    ```